sthysel-freight/containers/awscli/README.md

-# awscli
+# Amazon Web Services cli tools

 Amazon Web Service's cli tools in a container.

-Provide the necessary creads in the config file.
+Provide the necessary creds in the config file.